AdobeDocs/ff-services-docs/src/pages/photoshop/code-sample/index.md

 }'
 ```

-First be sure to follow the instructions in the [Authentication](../authentication/) section to get your token.
+First, be sure to follow the instructions in the [Getting Started](../../guides/get-started.md) guide to get your token.

 ### Remove Background